mariephlpp/News-classification/README.md

 max_len   = tokenizer.max_model_input_sizes['bert-base-uncased']
 ```

-In order to generate the news data, we create a dataset class to custom the data.
+In order to generate new data, we create a dataset class to customize the data.

 ```
 class Dataset(torch.utils.data.Dataset):